Jachtabahn/sublime-selections/plan.md

 * Select everything from the cursor up to some character
 * Check if a character is equal to a given character
 * Iterate until a given character in the text buffer
+* Bind the command to a combination of keys
+* Pop up some dialog to receive an input

 # To do
-* Pop up a dialog like a "Text Pastry Command" to receive an input
-* Bind the command to a combination of keys
+* Select until a sequence of characters
+* Select backwards until a character
 * Check if a character matches a regexp
 * Check out the application command "expand_selection"
 * Check out the pre-made plugin Packages/Default/goto_line.py in the **Default** package